-Employees are required to clear their vacation schedules with their immediate supervisors or department heads as well as turn in electronic absence requests for approval by supervisor prior to taking vacation days in order for the department to plan accordingly.
+Employees are required to clear their vacation schedules with their immediate supervisors or department heads through Self Service for approval by supervisor prior to taking vacation days in order for the department to plan accordingly.

-Employees may be paid for any earned but unused vacation time, not to exceed their annual maximum accrual rate, upon resignation of employment through vacation payout only, provided they have completed at least one year of employment and submit a two week notice.
+Employees may be paid for any earned but unused vacation time, not to exceed their annual maximum accrual rate, upon resignation of employment through vacation payout only, provided they have completed at least one year of employment and submitted a two-week notice.
 No benefits will be earned on vacation payout and vacation use may not extend the last day of employment.
-If a two week notice is not given, vacation will not be paid.
+If a two-week notice is not given, vacation will not be paid.